Sai-Srikanth27/OIBSIP/README.md

 ### Task 2: Tribute Page - Dr. B. R. Ambedkar

-For the second task, I created a tribute page dedicated to Dr. B. R. Ambedkar.
-The page provides information about Dr. Ambedkar's life, achievements, and contributions.
-It includes a visually appealing design and relevant content to honor his significant impact.
+For the second task, I developed a tribute page dedicated to Ram Gopal Varma (RGV), a visionary Indian filmmaker.
+The page explores RGV's life, cinematic achievements, and bold contributions to Indian cinema.
+It features an engaging, cinematic-inspired design and meaningful content to celebrate his profound influence on storytelling and filmmaking.

 ### Task 3: Todo Web App